Final report for FNE20-962

 High tunnel temperature control is critical to year-round crop growth; yet can be both challenging and expensive.
-The objective of this study is to develop a cost-effective self-sustaining temperature moderation system for large (defined as 30ft by 96ft) high tunnels utilizing a geothermal network, powered by a configuration of solar panels, wind turbine and batteries to energize fans that will circulate moderating air into the high tunnel from geothermal piping.
+The objective of this study was to develop a cost-effective self-sustaining temperature moderation system for large (defined as 30ft by 96ft) high tunnels utilizing a geothermal system, powered by a configuration of solar panels, wind turbine and batteries with electric backup to energize fans that will circulate moderating air into the high tunnel from geothermal piping.

 This project seeks to discover if a geothermal high tunnel powered by self-sustaining solar/wind energy is a viable option for farmers wanting to farm year-round in climates susceptible to extreme hot and cold temperatures.
 In studying this objective, this project seeks to determine the following:

 - Whether a self-sustaining geothermal solar/wind energy system can “sufficiently heat” a geothermal high tunnel when the control high tunnel temperatures are below 40 degrees without a supplemental heat source such as natural gas.
 “Sufficiently heat” is defined as maintaining the geothermal high tunnel temperature above freezing at night when the control high tunnel temperature is 22 degrees or above; and maintaining the geothermal high tunnel temperature at least ten degrees higher when the control high tunnel temperature is below 22 degrees.
 Note that night control high tunnel temperatures should equate to outside temperatures.

 - Whether a self-sustaining geothermal solar/wind energy system can “sufficiently cool” a high tunnel during temperatures above 75 degrees with side curtains closed and if so, can it do so for extended periods during the hot summer months in West Virginia.
 “Sufficiently cool” is defined as maintaining the temperature in the geothermal high tunnel at 75 degrees.